-[/M=xxx] The purpose of this option is to allocate xxxK bytes of memory to SuperSpool for use as a print buffer.
-If the /M=xxx option is not used, the buffer size defaults to 64K.
-Using spool buffers of less than 16K bytes is not recommended for efficient operation.
-If you use this option, do not use the /M option. [/M] This is similiar to the /M=xxx option, except that ALL remaining available memory which has not been reserved for application program space (/U) or for SuperDrive(s) or for DOS itself will be allocated to the spool buffer.
+[/M = xxx] This option allocates xxxK bytes of memory to SuperSpool for use as a print buffer.
+If you do not use the /M = xxx option, the buffer size defaults to 64K.
+Using spool buffers of less than 4K bytes is not recommended for efficient operation.
+If you use this option, do not use the /M option. [/M] This is similiar to the /M = xxx option, except that ALL remaining available memory which has not been reserved for application program space (/U) or for SuperDrive(s) or for DOS itself will be allocated to the spool buffer.
 This is a powerful option in that it allows for absolutely no wasted memory space after making the other necessary memory allocations.
-If you use this option, do not use the /M=xxx option.
+If you use this option, do not use the /M = xxx option.
+Note that a SUPERSPL command using the /M parameter probably will not leave enough memory for other driver-type programs to load successfully.
+Therefore, the other drivers should be loaded before SuperDrive and SuperSpool.